What is overload compensation?

 Under the terms of the current collective bargaining agreement with United Academics, overload assignments are to be compensated on an FTE basis (Article 17, Section 8).
 Last year, the university and United Academics entered into a special memorandum of understanding that allowed certain programs to compensate overload on a lump sum basis.
 That memorandum is set to expire June 30, 2015.

 This particular compensation issue was addressed early in the current round of negotiations and a tentative agreement has been reached that allows continuation of lump sum overload payments for certain programs.
 Under most circumstances, tentative agreements may not be enacted until ratification of the entire collective bargaining agreement.
-However, both parties understand the value of this provision to various programs around campus and we have agreed that the new language can begin to be implemented for the 2015-2016 academic year.
+However, both parties understand the value of this provision to various programs and we have agreed that the new language can begin to be implemented for the 2015-2016 academic year.
 Units can, therefore, begin to enter into agreements with faculty for next academic year with the understanding that lump sum payments for overload assignments are permissible for the programs listed below.
 The amount of the lump sum payment will be agreed upon by the university and the bargaining unit faculty member.

 The lump sum overload payment applies to the following programs: